Agentic AI-Driven UAV Network Deployment: An LLM-Enhanced Exact Potential Game Approach: Experimental Results and Analysis

 \section{Experimental Results and Analysis}

+To comprehensively validate the effectiveness of the proposed framework, the remainder of this section is organized as follows: Section\ref{sec:7}-A evaluates the retrieval precision of the RAG module.
+Section\ref{sec:7}-B verifies the convergence and global consistency of the EPG algorithms.
+Section\ref{sec:7}-C visualizes the dynamic deployment optimization process, and Section\ref{sec:7}-D compares the overall network performance against the aforementioned benchmark algorithms.

-The experiment constructs a low-altitude communication network scenario comprising 10 UAVs and 20 users, where users are uniformly and randomly distributed within the area.
-The LoS probability, denoted as $P_{\text{LoS}}(\theta)$, for the A2G adopts the elevation-angle-dependent model from ITU-R P.1410 \cite{itu2019propagation}.
+The simulation experiment is conducted in a Python 3.8 environment on a high-performance server equipped with an NVIDIA RTX 4090 GPU.
+The experiment constructs a low-altitude communication network scenario comprising 10 UAVs and 20 GUs.
+To ensure an unbiased evaluation of network coverage and throughput, the initial coordinates of the UAV nodes and GUs are generated within an 10 km $\times$ 10 km area according to a uniform distribution, utilizing a fixed random seed to guarantee experimental reproducibility.
+For the LLM-enhanced module, the GPT-4-turbo model is utilized as the reasoning engine, integrated with the text-embedding-ada-002 model for semantic retrieval.
+Based on the optimization results in Section\ref{sec:7}-A, the RAG block size is set to 4 and the retrieval count is set to 3 to achieve peak retrieval precision.
+In the AG-EPG phase, the convergence threshold is set to $10^{-4}$ to ensure high precision.
+The LoS probability, denoted as $P_{\text{LoS}}(\theta)$, for the U2G links adopts the elevation-angle-dependent model from ITU-R P.1410 \cite{itu2019propagation}.
 The environmental parameters are set to $\alpha=9.6$ and $\beta=0.28$.
 The system bandwidth is $B=2$ MHz, the path loss exponent is $n_0=2.5$, the noise power spectral density is $N_0=-174$ dBm/Hz, and the antenna gains are $G_t, G_r=3$ dBi.
-Other simulation parameters are listed in Table \ref{table:simulation_parameters}.
+Other simulation parameters are summarized in Table \ref{table:simulation_parameters}.

-To validate the effectiveness of the proposed method, the algorithm is compared with the following four benchmark parameter optimization algorithms:
+To validate the effectiveness of the proposed method, the algorithm is compared with four benchmark algorithms selected based on their technical representativeness and comparability to the proposed framework.